Tuvalu: Official and widely spoken languages

 Nestled in the Pacific Ocean, Tuvalu is a small island country with a rich Polynesian heritage.
 Its language plays a vital role in shaping its cultural identity.
-Tuvaluan and English are the primary languages used here, reflecting the nation’s history and modern influences1.
+Tuvaluan and English are the primary languages used here, reflecting the nation’s history and modern influences.

 As you explore this country, you’ll discover how its language connects its people to their roots.
 From the Ellice Islands to modern-day Tuvalu, the story of its linguistic heritage is both fascinating and inspiring.